Come dance through deep-time with us! Consider an end-of-year gift, and empower us to craft the next phase of the work in 2026.

 66 million years ago, an asteroid hit the Earth with the force of a billion atomic bombs.
 The ensuing global mass extinction event marks the end of the reign of the dinosaurs and the dawn of the age of mammals.
 Ghosts of Hell Creek tells the story of Acheroraptor, the last feathered raptor dinosaur to prowl the Hell Creek jungles of prehistoric Montana 66 million years ago, before its annihilation in the wake of the apocalyptic asteroid impact.
 The work then celebrates the miraculous survival of humanity’s ancient primate ancestor Purgatorius, who rose from the ashes and thrived on the first fruit as the world was born anew.

-Ghosts of Hell Creek is Prehistoric Body Theater’s first mainstage dance-theater production, crafted like a mesmerizing clay-textured diorama, activated by full-body clay costumery, intricate lighting, and an immersive soundtrack undulating with experimental gamelan motifs.
+Ghosts of Hell Creek is Prehistoric Body Theater’s first flagship dance-theater production, crafted like a mesmerizing clay-textured diorama, activated by full-body clay costumery, intricate lighting, and an immersive musical score undulating with experimental gamelan motifs.

 Prehistoric Body Theater’s second feature work-in-process performance titled A Song for Sangiran 17, is a work in honor of the ancient Homo erectus peoples who lived in Java one million years ago, known from the Sangiran fossil site just 30 minutes north of Prehistoric Body Theater’s “Nest” basecamp house.
 Sangiran 17 is the most complete skull found at the site, and from this fossil we can reconstruct their face and brain case.
 The Sangiran people were among the first in the world to use fire and simple stone tools, and mark the dawn of humanity’s consciousness.